 The living room is a collected mash-up of favorite lamps, a pair of sleek Danish modern armchairs, and a prominent collection of ceramics.

 (Above) The living room oozes midcentury modern pieces and an extensive collection of white ceramics is hard to miss.
 The black and white rug with its striking "H" logo adds a special touch (a nod to my last name).
 Find similar statement rugs at retailers like West Elm and Wayfair.
 A number of thrift store finds intermingle with new pieces.
 The brass lamp was $10 and the solid wood midcentury armchairs were $17 (yellow) and $40 (plaid).
 The plaid chair is one of many pending upholstery projects.
 The gray lacquered shelving units were under $200 each from Ikea.
-(Left) A strategically stacked collection of boxes in black and white and wood tones is reminiscent of New York's skyline.
+(Left) A strategically stacked collection of boxes in black and white and wood tones is reminiscent of New York City's skyline.
 I scored the midcentury sideboard for $100 at a local thrift store.

 The Green Room